opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 While the [full documentation](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/) provides detailed step-by-step instructions, here's a simplified view of the process:

-**Step 1: Create an MCP connector**: The connector stores connection details to your MCP server.
+**Step 1: Create an MCP connector** -- The connector stores connection details on your MCP server.

-**Step 2: Register an LLM**: The LLM powers your agent's reasoning capabilities.
+**Step 2: Register an LLM** -- The LLM powers your agent's reasoning capabilities.

-**Step 3: Configure an agent with MCP tools**: The AI agent integrates the LLM with OpenSearch's powerful data retrieval capabilities:
+**Step 3: Configure an agent with MCP tools** -- The AI agent integrates the LLM with OpenSearch's powerful data retrieval capabilities:

 ```json
  "parameters": {